julianbrowne/graffmaker/README.md

 ##Graffmaker

-Simple data generation partner tool for Graffeine.
-Creates simple graph structures for testing in Neo4J.
+Straighforward data generation tool for neo4J.
+Creates simple graph structures for testing and playing around with ideas in Neo4J.

 ###Using Graffmaker